purduequaic/qiskit-fall-fest-22/README.md

 ## Submission and Presentation
 - email github public link to Dr. Liu Liud@pfw.edu.
 README.md should include team members
-- attend and present at 4 pm, on Sunday, Oct 23
+- attend and give a presentation of 7 minuutes plus 3 minute Q & A per team at 4 pm, on Sunday, Oct 23

 ## Judging Criteria
 - The wiiner announcements are final.